Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 ##### !end-hint
 ##### !explanation

-a| False: we do not send back anything in the response that lest the user know which filters were applied b| True c| True d| True
+1. False: we do not send back anything in the response that lest the user know which filters were applied
+2. True
+3. True
+4. True

 ##### !end-explanation
 ### !end-challenge